Boat-billed heron

 The boat-billed heron (Cochlearius cochlearius), colloquially known as the boatbill, is an atypical member of the heron family.
 It is the only member of the genus Cochlearius and was formerly placed in a monotypic family, the Cochleariidae.
 It lives in mangrove swamps from Mexico south to Peru and Brazil.
-It is a nocturnal bird, and breeds semicolonially in mangrove trees, laying two to four bluish-white eggs in a twig nest.
+It is a nocturnal bird, and breeds semi-colonially in mangrove trees, laying two to four bluish-white eggs in a twig nest.

 Taxonomy

-In 1760 the French zoologist Mathurin Jacques Brisson included a description of the boat-billed heron in his Ornithologie based on a specimen collected in French Guiana.
+In 1760, the French zoologist Mathurin Jacques Brisson included a description of the boat-billed heron in his Ornithologie based on a specimen collected in French Guiana.
 He used the French name La Cuillière and the Latin Cochlearius.
 Brisson placed the species in a new genus Cochlearius (with the same name as that of the species).
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the boat-billed heron.
 Linnaeus included a brief description, coined the binomial name Cancroma cochlearia, and cited Brisson's work.

 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature (ICZN).
 However, Brisson also introduced names for genera and these are accepted by the ICZN.
 The boat-billed heron is now placed in Brisson's genus and has the tautonym Cochlearius cochlearius.
 The name Cochlearius is from the Latin cocleare, coclearis, or cochlearium for a "spoon in the form of a snail shell".